robsonscruz/rock-rancher/gcp/README.md

 ```
 * Save the files on: "data/cert.pub"

+## 1. Access Rancher and configure (Retrieve the IP shown in the Terraform output)
+* Add new cluster
+* Create a new Kubernetes cluster: Existing nodes
+* Set name: "rocker-gcp"
+* In "advanced options" checked "Disabled" for "Nginx Ingress" and "Nginx Default Backend"
+* Click in NEXT
+* In "Node Options": checked "etcd", "Control Plane" and "Worker"
+* Copy command shown below.
+* Save content copied and replace content on  line 5 of the file "./user-data/k8s.sh" (replace content of the line)

-## 1. Create cluster + load balancer + route53 integrated on RancherServer
+## 2. Create cluster + load balancer + route53 integrated on RancherServer
 * Update the file "vars.tf" line 136: "default = '<domain.name>'" (inform the domain of your choice)
 ```bash
 terraform apply -var "credentials_json=~/.ssh/key-gcp.json" -var "project=<id-project-gcp>"
 ```

-## 2. Await publish of the k8s in new cluster
+## 3. Await publish of the k8s in new cluster
 * Don't forget to add a GCP cluster configuration "~/.kube/config"

-## 3. Add Traefik
+## 4. Add Traefik
 * Update the file "user-data/traefik.yaml" line 22: "- host: traefik.<domain.name>" (same domain informed on step 3)
 ```bash
 kubectl apply -f https://raw.githubusercontent.com/containous/traefik/v1.7/examples/k8s/traefik-rbac.yaml